- About Us

 - CCD Touring Choir

-The CCD Board of Directors is comprised of eleven dedicated leaders who represent a diverse skill set that is vital to shaping and accomplishing the goals of the CCD’s strategic plan.
+The CCD Board of Directors is comprised of thirteen dedicated leaders who represent a diverse skill set that is vital to shaping and accomplishing the goals of the CCD’s strategic plan.

 Thomas Linn is a lifelong Detroiter and graduate of Cass Technical High School and the University of Michigan (B.A., M.P.P., and J.D.).
 He is currently chairman emeritus and principal of Miller, Canfield, Paddock and Stone, a Detroit-based international law firm with 350 attorneys worldwide, following nearly eight years as the firm’s chief executive officer and 20 years as a managing director.
 In those positions, he used his substantial administrative experience in directing all aspects of the firm’s professional and business operations.
 His legal practice is in the areas of commercial and public finance.